samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 module.exports = BirthdateService;
 ```

-The following list provides a brief analysis over the code above:
+The following list provides a brief analysis of the code above:

-* The `constructor` method initalizes all the dependencies passed to it from your dependency injection file when creating the object.
+* The `constructor` method initializes all the dependencies passed to it from your dependency injection file when creating the object.
 * The `createBirthdate` method fetches the user that made the request, then saves the `birthdates` with the `fullname` and returns the result to the Birthdate controller completing the request.
 * The `getBirthdates` method gets all the `birthdates` of the user that made the request and returns the result to the Birthdate controller.